What is a certificate of inheritance (“Erbschein”)?

 What are the fees?

-The applicant incurs two fees: On the one hand, fees must be paid for notarizing the application at the diplomatic mission abroad in accordance with the Foreign Costs Act, the amount of which is based on the value of the estate to which the certificate of inheritance is to relate.
+The applicant incurs two fees: On the one hand, fees must be paid for notarizing the application at the diplomatic mission abroad in accordance with the Foreign Costs Act.
 In addition, the probate court also charges fees for issuing the certificate of inheritance.
-These are also based on the object value.

 The questionnaire for preparing the certificate of inheritance application can be found here: